The Hobby that Taught me How to Stop Dieting

 Unexpectedly, I noticed another perk.
 I stopped thinking about food all the time.
 I became more relaxed in restaurants.
 The habits and mindfulness took time for me to learn.
 But I so enjoy the freedom of not dieting, and yet I maintain a responsible (mindful) approach.
 Read more about food “Freedom and Responsibility in a previous blog post here.

-If you are interested in more discussions about habits, mindfulness, and living diet free, fit sign up to receive our Grateful Fitness Newsletter.
+If you are interested in more discussions about habits, mindfulness, and living diet free, fit sign up to receive our Strong by Judy Newsletter.
 FYI I hate spam, and we do not share your address with anyone.

 xoxo,